GeoffBreemer/DLToolkit/scripts/AWS_commands.md

 - Change to the DLToolkit folder: `cd ~/dl`
 - Start Jupyter Notebook: `jupyter notebook`

-Do not close the terminal window or Jupyter Notebook will stop.
+Do not close the terminal window or the Jupyter Notebook will stop.

 ### On the **local machine** using SSL: